How to Use the Orenda App

 LSI Color Code

 Be mindful of the LSI value at the bottom.
 We strongly recommend maintaining LSI balance year-round.
 0.00 is perfect, but is not necessarily where you should be aiming.
 We have color coded the calculator to encourage slightly above-zero chemistry, so the LSI number is green.
 In fact, the action step for our First Pillar of Proactive Pool Care is to maintain a green-colored LSI on the Orenda App.
 The colors of the LSI are as follows:

 - 0.00 to +0.30 (green) - This is the sweet spot of LSI balance.
-We want you to be balanced in the low-green area, which provides a bit more cushion and protection from permanent damage caused by aggressive water.
-Maintaining 0.00 LSI would be great, but factors like pH fluctuate all day, so the best policy is to aim for the green and try to stabilize it with a good foundation of calcium hardness, which will not fluctuate much at all.
+Strive to be balanced in the low-green area, which provides a bit more cushion and protection from permanent damage caused by aggressive water.
+Maintaining 0.00 LSI would be great, but pH will naturally rise during the week.
+So the best strategy may be to aim for the yellow and contain pH, knowing it will naturally rise due to the loss of CO2, and bring you back into the green LSI range.

-- -0.30 to -0.01 (yellow) - Yellow is safe, but a warning.
-Unless otherwise specified, try to avoid the yellow and stay in the green.
-An exception to this is when using a chlorine like Cal Hypo, or when you are trying to clean up carbonate scale.
+- -0.30 to -0.01 (yellow) - Yellow is safe, though it's not ideal.
+An exception to this is when using Cal Hypo chlorine, or when you are trying to clean up carbonate scale.
 If you need some room to dissolve visible calcium into solution, you want to be in the yellow to help speed up the process.
 As mentioned in the previous paragraph, we often recommend aiming for the yellow on a weekly basis, but doing so by reducing the pH below 7.8 just low enough to put you in the yellow.
 This is because the pH will naturally rise and bring you back into the green, where your water wants to be.

-- -0.31 and below (red) - Red is under-saturated, aggressive water.
+- -0.31 and below (red) - Red is bad.
+It is under-saturated, aggressive water.
 This water is corrosive and will etch pool surfaces and dissolve calcium wherever it can be found.
 This is the water that fades vinyl liners, causes calcium crystals, destroys equipment and is responsible for a significant number of plaster problems.
-Avoid aggressive water at all times.
+Avoid red-LSI water at all times.
 The damage it creates is permanent, unlike the opposite problem (carbonate scale).

 Pool Volume Estimator